KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp_json_ld/README.md

 #### Precedence

 Metadata applied to JSON objects in the top level arrays ( `scenes`, `nodes`, `meshes`, `materials`, `images`, `animations`) has precedence over the metadata specified in the `asset` property of a glTF.
 A glTF might reference resources already containing XMP metadata.
-A relevant example would be an image object referencing a PNG/JPG file with embedded XMP metadata.
-Note that glTF clients and viewers may ignore the metadata embedded in the referenced resources (for instance PNG/JPG images).
+A relevant example would be an image object referencing a PNG or JPEG file with embedded XMP metadata.
+Note that glTF clients and viewers may ignore the metadata embedded in the referenced resources (for instance PNG or JPEG images).

 #### Restrictions and Recommendations